-Seton Medical Center Austin, Seton Medical Center Williamson, UMC Brackenridge Certified in Partnership with Seton Brain & Spine Institute
+Ascension Seton Medical Center Austin, Ascension Seton Medical Center Williamson, UMC Brackenridge Certified in Partnership with Ascension Seton Brain & Spine Institute

-They became the first hospitals in Central Texas to meet the national review body’s state-of-the-art standards for quality and safety, based in part on the comprehensive array of services provided by the team approach of Seton Healthcare Family and the Seton Brain & Spine Institute.
+They became the first hospitals in Central Texas to meet the national review body’s state-of-the-art standards for quality and safety, based in part on the comprehensive array of services provided by the team approach of Ascension Seton and the Ascension Seton Brain & Spine Institute.

 The three medical centers underwent rigorous, on-site reviews as The Joint Commission evaluated them for compliance with national standards of care, effective and consistent use of evidence-based clinical practice guidelines, and performance measures specific to the needs of patients and families, including effective pain management, proper discharge instructions and infection prevention and control.

 The Joint Commission, considered the highest standard in evaluating disease-specific health care programs, is the U.S.’s oldest and largest standards-setting and accrediting body in health care.
 It certifies more than 2,400 programs and 400 health care staffing services.

 “In achieving Joint Commission certification, these three Ascension Seton medical centers have demonstrated their commitment to the highest level of care for its patients with disease-specific spine conditions,” said Jean Range, executive director of this commission program.
 “Certification is a voluntary process and I commend Ascension Seton for successfully undertaking this challenge to elevate its standard of care and instill confidence in the community it serves.”

 “The Gold Seal of Approval demonstrates our commitment to our spine care patients and their families on a day-to-day basis, from top to bottom,” said Kate Henderson, UMC Brackenridge vice president and chief operating officer.
 “This is another example of Ascension Seton’s commitment to ensure all of our patients get the best care.”